 Configuration Software: The detector is configured with Safety Suite Device Configurator software.
-It can be downloaded for free
+It can be downloaded for free from Honeywell website:

 The detector is shipped with the sensors and rechargeable battery installed.

 Battery Replacement: To replace the battery, contact The battery can only be replaced by the manufacturer.